-- If you're a parent taking out a

-Direct PLUS Loan to help pay

-for your child's education

-expenses, your loan funds will

-be disbursed according to the

-same type of schedule (usually,

-at least twice per academic

-year).

-- If you're a first-year undergraduate student and a first-time borrower, you may have to wait 30 days after the
+- If you're a parent taking out a Direct PLUS Loan to help pay for your child's education expenses, your loan funds will be disbursed according to the same type of schedule (usually, at least twice per academic year). - If you're a first-year undergraduate student and a first-time borrower, you may have to wait 30 days after the first day of your enrollment period (semester, trimester, etc.) for your first disbursement.
+Check with your school to see whether this rule applies there.

-- first day of your enrollment period (semester, trimester, etc.) for your first disbursement.
-Check with your school to see whether this rule applies there. - If you're a first-time borrower of a Direct Subsidized Loan or a Direct Unsubsidized Loan, you must complete entrance counseling before you receive your first loan disbursement.
+If you're a first-time borrower of a Direct Subsidized Loan or a Direct Unsubsidized Loan, you must complete entrance counseling before you receive your first loan disbursement.
+Entrance counseling means that the financial aid office makes sure you are aware of the terms of your loan, your rights, and your responsibilities to repay the loan.
 Similarly, if you are a graduate or professional student taking out a Direct PLUS Loan for the first time, you must complete entrance counseling before receiving your first disbursement.
 If you are a parent taking out a Direct PLUS Loan to help pay for your child's education, you will not be required to participate in entrance counseling.